Lebanon began issuing biometric passports on 1 August 2016.

 Tyre became a Roman province and later the capital of Rome's Syria-Phoenician province.
 A typical Roman hippodrome was built here, now the best preserved in the world.

-The new designs incorporate the latest in high security printing technology, ensuring that security of the document remains a top priority.
+The new designs incorporate the latest in high-security printing technology, ensuring that the security of the document remains a top priority.

 Get in touch with us